alihassantahir/corrlinks-2/README.md

 To stop an extension, click the same button again or close the tab (Reloading the tab will not stop the Extension)

 ## Automatic Termination:
-When the user logs out after activating the extension, it will automatically HALT itself ASAP.
+When the closes the tab/navigates to some other website, it will automatically HALT itself in the next cycle.
 Similarly, it'll stop polling the server when the user navigates to any website other than Corrlinks.

+##Automatic Login:
+When the user logs out or is logged out by the Corrlinks website, the extension will automatically log in.
+It does this by requesting the password when the extension is initiated after logging into Corrlinks.
+The email is already automatically fetched by the extension.